 Sick days during pregnancy, for women with type 1 diabetes

 Everyday illnesses such as the flu and infections can cause your blood glucose levels to rise.
-If you get sick while you are pregnant, you will need to be particularly careful and check your blood glucose levels more often and check your blood or urine for ketones.
+If you get sick while you are pregnant, you will need to be careful and check your blood glucose levels more often and check your blood or urine for ketones.
 You may also need to increase your insulin doses or have small frequent doses to prevent ketoacidosis.

 Managing sick days

 - Develop a sick day management plan with your diabetes health professionals and follow this plan if you are unwell or have morning sickness.

 - Check your blood glucose levels at least every 2 hours when you are unwell.
 If you are using continuous or flash glucose monitoring, it’s important to also check your glucose levels with finger-prick blood glucose monitoring.

 - Check your blood (or urine) for ketones.
 If your blood ketones are 0.6mmol/L or more (or urine ketones 1+ or more) follow your sick day management plan and continue to check blood glucose and ketone levels every 1–2 hours.

 - Discuss hypo management with your diabetes health professionals.
 If your blood glucose level is low, treat the hypo then check your blood glucose level again in 10–15 minutes to make sure it is back in the target range.
 If your blood glucose level is still below 4mmol/L, re-treat the hypo.

 - Take your long-acting insulin (or keep basal insulin going if you are using an insulin pump) even if you are vomiting or not eating.
 Talk to your diabetes health professionals about adjusting your insulin dose in this situation.

 - Make sure you continue to drink plenty of fluids.
 If your glucose levels are low, include carbohydrate-containing fluids.
 If your glucose levels are high, choose carbohydrate-free fluids.
 Refer to your sick day management plan.